The two best-known devotionals of the 20th century were born out of grief.

 But occasionally, grief slipped from under her stiff upper lip.

-A few months after her husband’s death, Biddy succumbed jaundice.
+A few months after her husband’s death, Biddy succumbed to jaundice.
 She couldn’t think clearly.
 It felt like a massive brain fog.

 Fortunately, friends sent her away to recover, but her illness may have been the result of not taking as much time to grieve as she should have.